 Terrible, but not a complete disaster.
 Or so you think.

-You get your development team together.
+You get your mobile app development team together.
 They have a week to fix it.
 All functions must work as smoothly on a 3G network as they do on a 4G LTE.
 You roll out your update ready to see those disgruntled users return en masse.

 It doesn’t happen.